Ranjan-82P/kotlin_op/readme.md

 I tracked my progress and organized lessons as I learned, often asking AI tools for explanations and examples on various topics.
-Each lesson is based on what I learned, with practical examples and clear explanations. i never saw any tutorial for this learning , if u intreasted in learning kotlin, according to my pattern  u should know abit of programming then it would be much better ,
+Each lesson is based on what I learned, with practical examples and clear explanations. i never saw any tutorial for this learning , if u intreasted in learning kotlin, according to my pattern  u should know abit of programming then it would be much better , before learning , be ready with kolin ,vsc, jdk , android studio and sdk tools setuped on your pc/laptop

 **Tools Used:**
 - **Version Control & Notes:** GitHub, Git, VS Code, Notion